Behavior offset: Segment users over two distinct time periods

 You can change the default durations from per day to weekly, hourly, monthly, or quarterly by changing the setting in the Metrics Module's date picker.

-Also, when using a during cohort (as opposed to in each; see this article on in-line cohorts in Amplitude for a more detailed explanation), the offset function allows you to create daily offsets, regardless of the interval you set in the date picker.
+When using a during cohort instead of in each, the offset function lets you create daily offsets, regardless of the interval you set in the date picker.
+Refer to in-line cohorts in Amplitude for more detail.

 In this example, the day of the previous period event doesn't belong in the rolling window, so enter 1.
 If you want to include that day in your analysis, don't include an offset.

-2. Click + Performed again.
+Click + Performed again.
 From the and who performed drop-down, select the current period event.
-Continuing with the example, this is Complete Purchase.
+Continuing with the example, this is

-By applying the rolling window and offset to the previous period event, you've essentially shifted this cohort to a time in the past.
-This process offsets only the in-line cohort, and not the event selected in the Event Module.
+Applying the rolling window and offset to the previous period event shifts the cohort to an earlier time period.
+This process offsets only the in-line cohort, not the event selected in the Event Module.

-In-line offset for in each cohorts is available on Event Segmentation charts.
-In-line offset for during cohorts is available on all chart types except Compass.
+In-line offset for in each cohorts supports Event Segmentation charts.
+In-line offset for during cohorts supports all chart types except Compass.
 When using a during cohort, you must define your date range in days.